apache/causeway-site/content/getting-started/powered-by.md

 -  An event may be generated (e.g. some customs papers are missing, therefore transport execution stops and a replan is necessary).

-Christian wrote this demo part-time over the course of a few weeks.
+The author, Christian Steinebach, wrote this demo part-time over the course of a few weeks.
 He commented:

 > I did not have too much time to get 'something done' ...
 But although I had a hard time in the beginning with Isis I don't think I would have made it in time using 'conventional' development with database, GUI etc...